-After a short stint at Macalester College, Dan spent his twenties trucking groceries around to the new wave food co-ops in Minnesota.
-When he left in 1986, he got one of those early Macintoshes and started a fledgling desktop-publishing business in his basement.
-As his view of the world (and perhaps future) was framed by that basement window, he called it MicroHorizons Graphics.
-But the work was fun and rewarding as his network of co-ops and nonprofits were doing good for the world—and so by extension was he.
+After a short stint at Macalester College, Dan spent his twenties trucking groceries around to the new wave food co-ops in Minnesota and raising a daughter.
+In 1986, he got one of those early Macintoshes and started a desktop-publishing business in his basement.
+He called it MicroHorizons Graphics after the small basement window he had out to the world.
+But the work was fun and rewarding as his network of co-op and nonprofit buds were doing good for the world—and so by extension was he.
 And it is there where he started publishing the Seward Profile, the first of six neighborhood newspapers he and associates would do over the next 17 years.

 Eventually, several very talented people took notice and joined him in his quest to design for a better world.
-In 1996 the business moved to offices with a lovely view of a park that became our new namesake—Triangle Park in the Seward neighborhood of Minneapolis.
+In 1996 the business moved to offices with a lovely view of a park at the heart of the Seward neighborhood of Minneapolis.

 Dan thinks he’s a pretty lucky guy.
-“I learned long ago that it’s really about doing work that helps you feel good about the work you are doing.
+“I learned early that it’s really about doing work that lets you feel good about the work you are doing.
 Our group gets a kick out of helping our clients make the world a better place.
 There's so much to do.
 We like being their co-conspirators.”